SimoKiihamaki/context_retriever/INSTRUCTIONS.md

   - Lower threshold (0.3-0.5) for broader coverage
   - Default (0.35) is a good balance for most use cases
 - Set threshold to 0 to disable filtering entirely
+- Review saved context.txt file for complete results
+- Use custom output paths (--output) when working with multiple queries
+- Use the --terminal flag when you need to see results immediately
+- Process output files with other tools (grep, sed, awk) for further filtering
 - Combine with `jq` for JSON output processing